This information should ideally be read with our general information on chemotherapy and your type of cancer.

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This section is based on our thiotepa fact sheet, which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources including:

-electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed October 2011).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.